You're here because you're interested in learning about the 1

 Did you know that people born on September 1

-We have calculated and figured out your birthday for the next 10 years.
-Prepare yourself to welcome your upcoming birthdays with your family and close friends.
-You will get many gifts from people who love and care about you.
-There are 321 days until your next birthday.
-By then, you will be 18 years old.
-There have been 6253 days since the day you were born.
-If you slept for 8 hours each day since birth, you have slept for a total of 2085 days, which is equivalent to 5.71 years.
-You spent 33.59% of your life sleeping!
+We have calculated your birthday for the next 10 years.
+It's going to be a fun time to celebrate with family and friends.
+You'll get lots of gifts, too!
+There are 604 days until your next birthday.
+By then, you will be 19 years old.
+There have been 6335 days since the day you were born.
+If you slept for 8 hours each day since birth, you have slept for a total of 2112 days, which is equivalent to 5.79 years.
+You spent 34.06% of your life sleeping!

 According to western astrology, the zodiac sign of people born on September 1